Garry Walton drowning: Trial was 'scariest thing in my life'

 The plumber and builder was on the same excursion as Mr Walton and was accused by two sisters of pushing him overboard and then ordering them to keep quiet.

-He was cleared by a jury at Santa Cruz court on Thursday.'Not accused'
+He was cleared by a jury at Santa Cruz court on Thursday.

 They said in their verdict that Mr Sapstead's account had remained unchanged while the sisters had altered their story.